Second Empire style: Popular music

 The styles of popular music also evolved under Napoleon III.
 The café-concert or café-concert was a Paris institution, with at least one in every neighborhood.
 They ranged from a single singer with a piano to elegant cafes with orchestras.
 A city ordinance, designed to protect the traditional musical theaters, forbid the performers in cafés from wearing costumes, dancing, or pantomime, or the use of sets or scenery; they were also forbidden to sing more than forty songs in an evening, and had to present the program in advance each day.
 This law was challenged by one café-concert owner, who hired a former actress from the Comédie-Française to perform scenes of classic plays in costume.
 The law was revised in 1867, which opened the way to an entirely new institution in Paris, the music hall, with comedy, sets, and costumed singers and dancers.
-For the first time, the profession of singer was given formal status, and for the first time composers could seek royalties for the performance of their songs.
+For the first time, the profession of singer was given formal status and composers could seek royalties for the performance of their songs.